 CAPN7 (Calpain 7) is a Protein Coding gene.
-Among its related pathways are ERK Signaling and Apoptosis Pathway.
+Among its related pathways are Degradation of the extracellular matrix and Integrin Pathway.
 GO annotations related to this gene include endopeptidase activity and MIT domain binding.
 An important paralog of this gene is CAPN15.

 UniProtKB/Swiss-Prot for CAPN7 Gene